-Master of Theological Studies, Liturgical Studies concentration, University of Notre Dame; Bachelor of Science in Cell and Molecular Biology, Union University
+Master of Medieval Studies, University of Notre Dame; Master of Theological Studies, Liturgical Studies concentration, University of Notre Dame; Bachelor of Science in Cell and Molecular Biology, Union University

 Year of Matriculation

 Medieval liturgy and chant, Slavic studies, East-West relations

 My research concerns Slavic religious culture, especially the problems presented by the monuments (written and otherwise) of Kievan Rus'.
 Christianity in Rus' occupies a special place in the history of the estrangement of Eastern and Western churches.
 The adoption and spread of Christianity north of the Black Sea corresponds roughly to the period of a deepening divide between the churches.
 Nevertheless, anti-Latin feeling is not immediately apparent among the Rus'.
 I am interested in the religious dimension of Rus' culture especially its role in the broader medieval world—in the words of the Primary Chronicle, on the route "from the Varangians to the Greeks."